 Moreover, sometimes, insurance companies change their policies, so something covered before might not be covered now.
 Therefore, the medical biller checks and authorizes this beforehand to avoid confusion after everything is done.

-In case the insurance company does not cover a particular procedure or prescription, the patient is notified that he will have to pay himself.
+If the insurance company does not cover a particular procedure or prescription, the patient is notified that he will have to pay himself.
 Arizona drug rehab explains this well in this informative article.

 Checking in and releasing the patient is a pretty simple step.
 It involves asking the patient to fill in a few forms when he physically comes for his doctor consultation and confirms the information provided before.